Flameish/Novel-Grabber/README.md

 1. Enter the URL to the novel's "table of contents" page and retrieve all links on the site.
 2. Remove all unwanted links from the selection window.
 3. Input the chapter container the site uses.
-I strongly suggest using "Auto detect" function, it generally works well and enables grabbing from different sites at once.
+I strongly suggest using the "auto detect" function, it generally works well and enables grabbing from different sites.
-<br>You can also specify a CSS selector manually.
+<br>Or you can specify a CSS selector manually.
 4. You can remove unwanted content from the chapter via the "blacklisted tags" window (flag icon at the top).
  <br>Don't forget to set title, author, cover etc.

 Using Chapter-To-Chapter navigation:
 1. Input the URL of your starting point and ending point chapter.
 (Inclusive)
 2. Input the selector for the "Next-Chapter" button.
 You want to select the `<a>` tag of it. (via css selector)
-3. Same as the other step 3.

 <br>
 <strong>CLI:</strong>